aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_4.rst

 Ex.
 2: Add a disturbance to the system
 ---------------------------------------

-1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-13.cfg`` and add a disturbance to the ``Position`` signal, before it enters the controller.
-The disturbance should be a sinusoidal signal with an amplitude of `0.01`` and a frequency of 10 Hz.
+1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-13.cfg`` and add a disturbance to the ``Position`` signal before it enters the controller.
+The disturbance should be a sinusoidal signal with an amplitude of ``0.01`` and a frequency of 10 Hz.

 .. dropdown:: Solution
    :icon: key

-   The solution is to add a ``WaveformSin`` to the generate the disturbed ``PositionDisturbance`` signal.
+   The solution is to add a ``WaveformSin`` to generate the disturbed ``PositionDisturbance`` signal.

    .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-13-solution.cfg
       :language: c++